SeanMcCann93/terra/README.md

 # terra
-Welcome to 'terra'.
-This application is designed to enable users to dynamically change between different versions of Terraform.
-Adding or Setting versions has been made easy with single action command and automated search features to download/install versions without the fuss.
+Welcome to 'terra'V2, this version has a cleaner look and debug feature.
+This application has been developed to enable users a local way to swap and manage different versions of Terraform.

+To use this, follow the setup instructions bellow.

 ### Setup